jrehor/kcc/README.md

-`k` is basically Arthur Whitney, the principial designer of a computer language called `k`, who is an iconic figure in an elite, tight-knit global community of some of the sharpest and sophisticated programmers working for some of the most influential institutions on the planet.
+`k` is basically Arthur Whitney, the principial designer of a computer language called `k`, who is an iconic figure in an elite, tight-knit global community of some of the sharpest and most sophisticated programmers working for some of the most influential institutions on the planet.
 Since early 90's, he provides them with consistently ever more powerful revisions of one single product he has been working on his entire life, a unique integrated platform for creating very high performance applications